 Bethanne Fulton, MS

 Dale began working for the PLEA Summer Camp in 1978.
-He was a counselor for one year, became a group leader and has since served as Summer Camp Director for over 30 years.
-Dale also serves as the agency Visibility Coordinator.
+He was a counselor for one year, became a group leader and served as Summer Camp Director for over 30 years, until retiring from that position in 2017.
+Dale currently serves as the agency Visibility Coordinator, managing the agency’s website, publications, and Facebook page.
 He is a retired Instructional Support Coordinator and music teacher from the Freedom Area School District.
 Dale earned degrees in music education from Edinboro College and elementary education from Geneva College.

 A Certified Public Accountant since January of 1991, Ruth joined PLEA as the Financial Director in August of 1996.
 Ruth also provides the agency with many additional support services such as technical support and agency transportation coordination.
 Prior to joining PLEA, Ruth was employed in public accounting with an emphasis on non-profit organizations.